MSI UK do not provide the progestogen-only pill, but we believe it is essential to provide quality information about all contraceptive methods.

 Disadvantages of the mini pill

-One of the disadvantages of the mini pill is that the pill has to be taken once per day, at the same time.
-Forgetting to take the pill on a daily basis could make it fail.
+One of the disadvantages of the mini pill is that the pill must be taken once per day, at the same time.
+Forgetting to take the pill daily could make it fail.
 It is important to consider whether you would be able to take the pill at the same time each day when choosing the right contraceptive method for you.

 - Some users develop more frequent or irregular bleeding while taking the mini pill.

 - It does not protect you against Sexually Transmitted Infections (STIs).